brucechapman/blips/README.md

 - implement the function.
   - the result is a path (of the value), and is returned by writing to stdout of the function. (or 'nil')
   - there are utility functions for creating ints, strings and cons.
-  - for a function the evaled args are $1 .. $N and are the path's to the values.
+  - for a function the evaluated arguments are $1 .. $N and are the path's to the values.
-  - for a simple form the unevalued args are $1 .. $N and are the paths to the values.
+  - for a simple form the unevaluated arguments are $1 .. $N and are the paths to the values.
-  - for a complex form, $1 is the name of a cons (a directory) containing all the args as a list.
+  - for a complex form, $1 is the name of a cons (a directory) containing all the arguments as a list.
   - do not write anything other than the result to stdout.
   - output may be written to stderr.
-  - see the existing definitions in `blips_functions.sh`
+  - see the existing definitions in `blips_functions.sh` for how the existing forms and functions are defined.

 - If the function is in `blips_functions.sh` it will be available once the blips REPL is restarted.
 - Otherwise if putting your own functions in a new file, make sure the file is sourced from `blips.sh` at the same place that the other files are sourced.

 ## Cheats
-While most of the system is implemented as a bash script, the tokenizer uses `sed`, and the garbage collector uses `find`.
+While most of the system is implemented using bash script and basic filesystem commands (`touch, ln, rm, mkdir, ls` and similar), the tokenizer uses `sed`, and the garbage collector uses `find`.

 ## Pull Requests
 Will be considered if accompanied by a psychiactric report.